mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

 ******************************

-Welcome to BitShares!
-BitShares Blockchain implements an industrial-grade technology focused on businesses, organizations or individuals, with an amazing eco-system and free-market economy.
-Though this documentation, we introduce BitShares Blockchain features and functions to create your Command-Line (i.e., CLI) wallet, application, or other programs for developers.
+Welcome to DNA!
+DNA Blockchain implements an industrial-grade technology focused on businesses, organizations or individuals, with an amazing eco-system and free-market economy.
+Though this documentation, we introduce DNA Blockchain features and functions to create your Command-Line (i.e., CLI) wallet, application, or other programs for developers.

 .. contents:: Table of Contents